LuisCarlosBasurcoMalaga/Vancouver-Building-Permits-Processing-Analysis/README.md

 Permit Types: 'Addition / Alteration', 'New Building' 'Demolition / Deconstruction', 'Salvage and Abatement', 'Outdoor Uses (No Buildings Proposed)', 'Temporary Building / Structure'.
 Attributes: Permit number, issue date, project description, type of work, project value, response time, etc.

+During the Data Collection phase of my project analyzing building permit response times in the City of Vancouver, I observed that the dataset was of exceptionally high quality.
+The data was free of duplicates, missing values, and formatting errors, which allowed for a smooth transition into the analysis phase without extensive data cleaning.
+This high data integrity ensured that the insights derived were based on accurate and reliable information.

 # Dataset:

 + **PermitNumber:** A unique identification number assigned to each permit issued.